 May be taken concurrent with BUS 229 - Project Management Tools Techniques and Control

 In CWE 110, students apply theory and skills learned in previously completed courses to their internship work site.
 Students write learning objectives, participate in online discussions, have performance evaluations, and share/reflect on their experiences through oral presentation and a final essay.
 Hybrid course meets 2x during the quarter.
 Read instructor notes for meeting dates and times.
-Credits variable (2-3) Prerequisites: Completed 45 credits and/or instructor permission.
+Credits variable (2-3).
+Prerequisite: CWE 101 or Instructor permission.